Kejriwal writes to PM Modi, asks permission for Singapore summit - ExBulletin

 He said he wrote to the Center on June 7 asking for permission to attend the summit but no response had been received until today.

 He said: “It is a matter of pride for India as the world is inspired by Delhi’s model of health and education.
-The country will be proud when I showcase Delhi’s model of schools, hospitals, mohalla clinics, free electricity and more.
-My visit to Singapore will enhance the country’s pride and stature.
+The country will be proud when I present the model of schools, hospitals, clinics mohalla, free electricity and others from Delhi..
+My visit to Singapore will enhance the pride and stature of the country.

 “In such a situation, it is against the interest of the country to prevent a chief minister from visiting such an important platform.
-I ask you to give permission as soon as possible so that I can elevate the name of the country to this high,” urged Kejriwal.
+I request you to give permission as soon as possible so that I can raise the name of the country to this summit,” urged Kejriwal.

 The AAP official said the country’s internal differences should not be reflected on the world stage.